scilus/scil-documentation/source/intro_to/explore_os.rst

 Installing Stuff
 -----------------------
-Installing packages in Linux with :bash:`apt install` is an easy and straightforward process. apt install is a command-line utility that is used to install, remove, and manage packages on Linux systems.
+Installing packages in Linux with :bash:`apt install` is an easy and straightforward process. :bash:`apt install` is a command-line utility that is used to install, remove, and manage packages on Linux systems.
 It is the most commonly used package manager on Debian and Ubuntu systems.

 To install a package with apt install, open up a terminal window and type in the command:
 :bash:`sudo apt install <package-name>`